SheCanCodeHQ/event-collector/DESIGN_DOC.md

 ## Questions for Nicole
-servers? if not use heroku or someone's machine. only needs to run like once a day
-meetup, eventbrite, fb api key
+servers? if not use heroku or someone's machine. only needs to run like once a day github private repos meetup, eventbrite, google sheets, fb api key

 ## Scraping Resources